stlk/blog/_posts/2012-06-18-wireless-rgb-lamp-the-controller.md

 ---
 layout: post
 title: Wireless RGB lamp - The controller

+excerpt: "In this part I will show you how to control RGB lamp using Netduino.
+The basics such as wiring XBee to Netduino and XBee setup are described in my previous article, so I will highlight only most interesting bits."
 ---

 In this part I will show you how to control [RGB lamp][1] using Netduino.
-The most important part such as [wiring XBee to Netduino and XBee setup][2] is described in my previous article, so I will highlight only most interesting bits.
+The basics such as [wiring XBee to Netduino and XBee setup][2] are described in my previous article, so I will highlight only most interesting bits.

 Method `RequestReceived` handles incoming HTTP requests and decides which command send to XBee.